embl-cba/imagej-courses/practicals/image-segmentation.md

 &nbsp;

-## Segmentation with uneven background
+## Segmentation in the prescence of uneven background

-If there is a strong uneven background in your image segmenting the objects with just one threshold will not work.
+If there is an uneven background in your image segmenting the objects with just one threshold will not work.

 Ways to combat this challenge are:

-- Local background subtraction
+- **Local background subtraction**
 	- If possible, this might be the best method, because
 		- it also corrects the intensities in your image.
 		- you actually see how the image looks like that you finally threshold.
-- Local tresholding
+- **Automated local tresholding**
 	- Works, but
 		- does not correct intensities.
 		- can be hard to debug, because, in contrast to local background subtraction, there is no visual feedback on what happens.
-- Edge enhancement combined with 'fill holes' (not shown)
+- **Edge enhancement combined with 'fill holes' (not shown)**
-	- Also works, but also in fact even alters your intensities in a bad way.
+	- Also can work, but alters your intensities in a bad way.

 ## Local background subtraction practical